ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/container-development/container-development.rst

 Start by setting up your local environment as described in the :doc:`Setup local development environment</getting-started/devenv-setup/local-development>` documentation.
-This will setup the local environment with the necessary docker tools and Visual Studio Code.
+This will set up the local environment with the necessary docker tools and Visual Studio Code.

 VSCode can be configured to debug using the Python interpreter inside a Docker image, which allows: